Nope01/DndMapMaker/README.md

 To use the program for your own campaign, download the latest release [here](https://github.com/Nope01/DndMapMaker/releases/latest/download/DndMap.zip)

 Extract the zip folder, then open DndMap to run the program.

+If Windows warns you about the program being suspicious, simply click More info -> Run anyway to bypass this popup

 ## Feedback